Origin of trapped intralayer Wannier and charge-transfer excitons in moir\'e materials: Results and discussion

 The intricate interplay of local density-of-states orderings across these regions is crucial for moiré trapping and the origin of excitons with charge transfer charcater.
 We first demonstrate this by performing calculations with hBN screening.
-As relaxation decreases, the lowest bright excitons show two main changes (fourth column of Fig.~\ref{fig3}).
-First, the spectrum blueshifts by 11 meV, with the lowest-energy bright exciton aligning to the A exciton at large twist angles (see Fig.~\ref{fig3} and Fig.~\ref{theoryvsexpt}).
+As relaxation decreases, the lowest bright excitons show two main changes (fourth column of Fig.~\ref{fig4}).
+First, the spectrum blueshifts by 11 meV, with the lowest-energy bright exciton aligning to the A exciton at large twist angles (see Fig.~\ref{fig4} and Fig.~\ref{theoryvsexpt}).
 Second, the energy separation between I and III increases from 86 meV to 116 meV.
 Specifically, the oscillator strength of peak I increases by 24$\%$ as relaxation is reduced to one quarter.
 This increase is a direct consequence of moir\'{e} detrapping.
-Qualitatively, the oscillator strength of peak I is proportional to $\sum_{n_{1},n_{2}} \big(C^{\bf k}_{n_{1}c}\big)^{*} C^{\bf k}_{n_{2}v}$ (see Methods for more details).
+Qualitatively, the oscillator strength of peak I is proportional to $\sum_{n_{1},n_{2}} \big(C^{\bf k}_{n_{1}c}\big)^{*} C^{\bf k}_{n_{2}v}$.
 In the detrapped case, Wannier functions at ${\bf t}_{n}$ from all high-symmetry stacking regions contribute.
 By contrast, in the trapped case, only the AA region contributes.
 Exciton wavefunctions confirming this behavior are shown in SI, Sec.~D. Moreover, the oscillator strength of peak II relative to peak I, $\frac{\sigma_{xx}^{II}}{\sigma_{xx}^{I}}$, decreases by 53$\%$ as relaxation is reduced to one quarter.
 None of the bright excitons of experimental interest (up to 100 meV above the lowest bright exciton) exhibit charge-transfer character when the relaxation is reduced to one quarter (see SI, Sec.~D for details).
 The intricate interplay between atomic structure and exciton spectra found in our adiabatic switching simulations may explain the variable exciton confinement observed in previous scanning transmission electron microscopy - electron energy loss spectroscopic measurements~\cite{Sandhyahyperspectral2022,Dandumapping2024,Sankarseeing2025}.
 These measurements spectrally average over 100 moir\'{e} unit cells, smoothing out the nanoscale structural inhomogeneities common in moiré materials~\cite{Deadvanced2025}.
-For the first time, our atomistic simulations also qualitatively reproduce the experimentally observed energy shifts of peak I relative to monolayer WSe$_{2}$ or WS$_{2}$/WSe$_{2}$ with large twist angles~\cite{Jinobservation2019,Sandhyahyperspectral2022}.
-Most parallelly aligned WS$_{2}$/WSe$_{2}$ samples show a redshift of 20–30 meV, though some exhibit shifts up to 100 meV~\cite{Sandhyahyperspectral2022}.
-The larger shifts are likely due to inhomogeneous external strain not included in our simulations.